-21+ things to do in Dartmouth with kids
+21+ fun things to do in Dartmouth with kids

 If you’re planning to visit Dartmouth in South Devon then you’re in for a treat.
 We fell in love with the medieval streets and stunning coastal views of this historic UK town long before we moved here.
-It’s incredible that we now get to call it home.
+It’s incredible that we now get to call this gem on the South West coast home.
 As someone who has lived and breathed Devon life for three years now, I thought I’d share our favourite things to do in Dartmouth with kids.

 Visit Dartmouth Castle

 More of a fort than somewhere you’d expect to find knights and princesses, Dartmouth Castle was built in the 14th Century to defend what was then a very significant port.
 Today you can visit the ammunition stores, find out about the lifestyle of the small group of soldiers stationed here and climb up to the roof for fabulous views of the river, town and English Channel.
 If you’re feeling peckish the tiny cafe does awesome milkshakes and cream teas.
 You can walk to Dartmouth Castle from the town or catch a ferry from the quayside.